-With Xero as the G/L system for accounting, Chargebee for managing billing automation of their subscription business, Avalara for sales tax filings and calculation, Stripe for credit card payment processing, their finance tech stack with completed by using RevenueStory for their subscription analytics.
+With Xero as the G/L system for accounting, Chargebee for managing billing automation of their subscription business, Avalara for sales tax filings and calculation, and Stripe for credit card payment processing, their finance tech stack was completed by using RevenueStory for their subscription analytics.

-- Drill-down into Subscription and Customer-level data: RevenueStory gives access to a great depth of information with Drill Down, that lets Rise Vision get the complete story — from big picture issues to customer level specifics such as revenue per account, MRR after credit notes and promotional credits, etc.
+Drill-down into Subscription and Customer-level data: RevenueStory gives access to a great depth of information with Drill Down, which lets Rise Vision get the complete story — from big-picture issues to customer-level specifics such as revenue per account, MRR after credit notes, promotional credits, etc.